 Uncuffed and cuffed ET tubes

-The endotracheal tube (ETT) may be equipped with an inflatable plastic balloon (cuffed ETT) which, when inflated, stabilizes the device in place.
-Additionally, it seals the airway and protects them from an unwanted material (e.g. stomach contents, blood, saliva) getting inside.
+The endotracheal tube (ETT) may be equipped with an inflatable plastic balloon (cuffed ETT), which, when inflated, stabilizes the device in place.
+Additionally, it seals the airway and protects them from unwanted material (e.g., stomach contents, blood, saliva) getting inside.

 ET tube size formula

 There are many ways to choose an appropriate endotracheal tube size.
-The most common estimate comes from the Cole's formula, appropriate for children 1-12 years old.
+The most common estimate comes from, which is appropriate for children 1-12 years old.
 Our calculator combines Cole's formula with for ease of use.

-size_uncuffed = (age / 4) + 4
+size uncuffed = (age / 4) + 4

-size_cuffed = (age / 4) + 3
+size cuffed = (age / 4) + 3

 The result is the tube's internal diameter in millimeters (mm ID).
-The cuffed ET tube has to be smaller in diameter (typically by 0.5-1mm) than the respective uncuffed tube, to account for the size after cuff pressurization.
-Unfortunately, when we're older physical development slows down.
+The cuffed ET tube has to be smaller in diameter (typically by 0.5-1 mm) than the respective uncuffed tube, to account for the size after cuff pressurization.
+Unfortunately, when we're older, physical development slows down.
 Because of that, it is easier to predict endotracheal tube size from height and weight, not age alone.
 This is why – all too often – the ET tube is chosen by trial and error.
 However, there are more and more ways of estimating the correct size.